osedu/aptos-blockchain-tutorial/README.md

-# This is a tutorial repository of Aptos Blockchain.
+# This is a collection of aptos blockchain tutorials